gifford-lab/Keras-genomics/README.md

 + `DATA_TOPDIR`: same as above
 + `DATA_CODE`: same as above
 + `SEQ_SIZE`: the length of the genomic sequences
++ `ORDER`:

-+ `ORDER`: actions to take. *Multiple ones can be used and they will be executed in order*.
+	actions to take. *Multiple ones can be used and they will be executed in order*.
 	+ `-y`: hyper-parameter tuning.

-Use `-hi` to change the number of hyper-parameter combinations to try (default:9)
+		Use `-hi` to customize the number of hyper-parameter combinations to try (default:9)
+	+ `-t`: train on the training set.

-	+ `-t`: train.
-Use `-te` to change the number of epochs to train for, and `-bs` to change the size of minibatch.
+		Use `-te` to customize the number of epochs to train for (default 20), and `-bs` to change the size of minibatch (default 100).
 	+ `-e`: evaluate the model on the test set.
-	+ `-p`: predict on new data.The path of data (up till the batch number) to predict must follow.
-By default the prediction will be output to 'pred.MODELNAME.DATAFILE'.
-Use `-i` to customize the output directory (default /DATADIR/pred.MODELNAME.DATAFILENAME)
+	+ `-p`: predict on new data.

+		The path of data (up till the batch number) to predict must follow.
+Use `-o` to customize the output directory (default value see examples below).
+Predictions for every batch will be saved to a separate subdirectory and split into different [pickle](https://wiki.python.org/moin/UsingPickle) files by label.

 		Example:

-		to predict on some sequence data prepared at `/my_folder/mydata.batchX`, where X is 1,2,3.
-By default the output will be `/my_folder/pred.mymodel.mydata.batch`
+		to predict on some sequence data prepared at `/my_folder/mydata.batchX`, where X is 1,2,3,etc. By default the output directory will be `/my_folder/pred.mymodel.mydata.batch`
 		```
 			-p /my_folder/mydata.batch
 		```
 		To save the prediction to a customized path `/my_output_folder`:
 		```